The Family Shakespeare: Initial reception

 The release of Harriet's first edition of The Family Shakespeare passed rather innocuously, not attracting much attention.
-There were three reviews: one in favor, complementing the tastefulness of such a "castrated" version; one against, decrying the edits as wholly unnecessary; and a third, in which the reviewer suggested that the only satisfactory edition of Shakespeare would be a folio of blank pages.
+There were three reviews: one in favor, complimenting the tastefulness of such a "castrated" version; one against, decrying the edits as wholly unnecessary; and a third, in which the reviewer suggested that the only satisfactory edition of Shakespeare would be a folio of blank pages.

 At first, Thomas Bowdler's new and complete second edition seemed to be on the same track.
 However, between 1821 and 1822 The Family Shakespeare found itself in the middle of a dispute between Blackwood's Magazine and the Edinburgh Review, the leading literary journals at the time.
 While Blackwood's scorned Bowdler's work as "prudery in pasteboard", the Edinburgh commended his expurgations as saving readers from "awkwardness" and "distress".
 It appears that the public sided with the Edinburgh.
-With this free publicity via controversy interest in the book spiked and sales of The Family Shakespeare soared, with new editions consistently published every few years through the 1880s.
+With this free publicity via controversy, interest in the book spiked and sales of The Family Shakespeare soared, with new editions consistently published every few years through the 1880s.

 In 1894 the poet Algernon Charles Swinburne declared that "More nauseous and more foolish cant was never chattered than that which would deride the memory or depreciate the merits of Bowdler.
 No man ever did better service to Shakespeare than the man who made it possible to put him into the hands of intelligent and imaginative children."
 Indeed, this favorable opinion of Bowdler's expurgations was the conventional view at the time, as reflected by the increasing popularity and immense success of expurgated or Bowdlerized works: in 1850 there were 7 rival expurgated Shakespeares, and by 1900 there were almost 50.